Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: Algorithm Design

-Upon substituting (\ref{energy_total}), (\ref{departure_task}), (\ref{arrivial_task}), and (\ref{rate}) into the OF of problem $\mathcal{P}2$, the detailed expression is given in (\ref{objective_function}), shown at the top of the next page.
-Here, we represent the OF in a more concise way as follows,
+On the other hand, upon substituting (\ref{rate}) and (\ref{Queue_min}) into (\ref{defined_function}), the detailed expression is given in (\ref{constrain_max}), which is shown at the top of the next page.
+Here, we represent the function $g_k\left[\mathbf{P}(t),\mathbf{w}(t),\mathbf{f}(t),Z(t)\right]$ in a more concise way as follows,